Frontify/frontify-companion-release/readme.md

 ### Installation options

 If you want to run an automated installation with a Script it's recommended to run the installer with the "silent" option.
-Additionally you can specify the installation location.
+Additionally, you can specify the installation location.

 Here is an example using Powershell: